mfshi03/newsite/README.md

-New site because apparently using html is dumb and you should use a template
+New site because I wanted a better blog template